average-bread/what-the-matter/README.md

 * White Matter can be summoned using Containment Note and it is used to craft all the other matter blocks and grow when exploded

 * Sponge Matter is a block that removes any water or lava it comes in contact

+* Cold Matter is a block that freezes nearby water and lava

+* Hot Matter is a block that melts nearby ice and obsidian

 ## Items
 1. Containment Note